Ollie-Judge/skate-shop/README.md

     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 * GitHub
     * GitHub is used to store the projects code after being pushed from Git.
+* Python
+    * Used for backend elements and to write the logic that makes the website function
+* Django
+    * Django is a webdevelopment framework and is a templating language that is used when there is a high volume of information being fed through the html pages
+* Heroku
+    * Used to deploy and host the website
+* Bootstrap
+    * Bootstrap was used to customise the webpage and allows me to easily implement consistent designs
+* Fontawesome
+    * Fontawesome was used to implement icons throughout the website
+* SQLite
+    * The data base used to house the products on the website
+* Stripe
+    * The payment platform of choice that was used in this site

 ---------
 ## Testing